frequency-chain/docs/pages/glossary.md

 ## Token Account
 See [Account](#account) section for definition.

+### Transaction Weight
+Weight is the term for the blockchain computational cost of an action.
+Different actions cost different weights.
+We also charge more for some actions for spam or future “free” actions.

 ## Unstaking
 If someone who has staked wants to become liquid again in order to transfer or trade